Severson-Group/eMach-matlab/python/ABCsInPython.md

         pass
 ```

-In the above example, Book has been defined as an abstract base class with author and number_of_pages decalred as its abstract methods using the @abstractmethod decorator.
-Any class
-inheriting Book has to uphold the contract that comes along with the class, i.e. they must have author and number_of_pages among their attributes.
-The below code snippet illustrates a
-child class of Book which does not implement the abstract methods specified by the parent class.
-Upon instantiating the class, Python raises a TypeError.
+In the above example, Book has been defined as an abstract base class with `author` and `number_of_pages` decalred as its abstract methods using the `@abstractmethod` decorator.
+Any class inheriting Book has to uphold the contract that comes along with the class, i.e. they must have author and number_of_pages among their attributes.
+The below code snippet illustrates a child class of Book which does not implement the abstract methods specified by the parent class.
+Upon instantiating the class, Python raises a `TypeError`.

 ```python
 class HitchikersGuideToTheGalaxy(Book):